eneev-a/gogllattice/README.md

 gogllattice is a learning project for OpenGL

-lattice.go generates a color cube where each cubes size is cycled between small and large producing fractal-like images.
+lattice.go generates a color cube lattice where each individual cube's size is cycled between small and large producing fractal-like images.

 Controls are `W`, `A`, `S`, `D`. `Space` for "up", and `Z` for "down".
-Shift+key reduces speed.
-Ctrl+key increases speed.
+`Shift`+key reduces speed. `Ctrl`+key increases speed.

-# To run on Linux:
+## To run on Linux:

 ```sh
 go run ./lattice.go